Whether you’re planning a Vancouver Christmas trip or just looking for things to do over Christmas break, you’re in luck.

 - Vancouver Santa Claus Parade (Cancelled for 2023 pending a new sponsor)

 Is Vancouver good for Christmas??

-Yes!
-Christmas is one of the best times to visit Vancouver.
+Yes, Vancouver is good for Christmas.
 All of the city’s main plazas, parks, gardens and attractions are fully decked out in Christmas lights and decor.
-You’ll also find a Christmas festivals at most major attractions, a Christmas market, a Christmas parade, and much more.
+You’ll also find a Christmas festival at most major attractions, a Christmas market, a Christmas parade, and much more.

 What are some things to do in Vancouver over Christmas?

 The most popular things to do in Vancouver during Christmas include:

 - The Canyon Lights at Capilano Suspension Bridge